Paradonized/mobile_system/README.md

 From web.php is set the route for each view, as well as the controllers and their functions.

 # Administrative panel
 Backpack is used for all CRUD operations.
-Backpack is accessible via URL link /admin.
+Backpack is accessible via adding /admin to the base URL.
+Here, you need to make yourself a personal (local) account.

 # Future improvements
 * Filter search.